wolberlab/OpenMMDL/docs/analysis_output.rst

    * - Name
      - Description
    * - clouds.json
-     - Topology file of the centered protein in PDB format.
+     - JSON file that contains the information for the point clouds.
    * - interacting_waters.dcd
-     - Topology file of the centered protein in Gromacs GRO format.
+     - Trajectory file for the point clouds visualization.
    * - interacting_waters.pdb
-     - Trajectory file of the centered protein in DCD format.
+     - Topology file for the point clouds visualization.
    * - interacting_waters.pkl
-     - Trajectory file of the centered protein in XTC format.
+     - pickle file of the interacting water ids for the point clouds visualization.